Life after Nasrallah: Iran to lean on other proxies in confronting Israel - analysis

 Tribesmen loyal to the Houthis march on U.S. and Israeli flags during a military parade for new tribal recruits amid escalating tensions with the U.S.-led coalition in the Red Sea, in Bani Hushaish, Yemen January 22, 2024. (credit: KHALED ABDULLAH/REUTERS)

-If Hezbollah leader Hassan Nasrallah has been killed, Iran will need to lean on the Iraqi militias and Houthis increasingly in future months and years.
-This is because Nasrallah was a key part of Iran’s strategy in the region and he coordinated with Palestinian Islamic Jihad, Hamas, and other groups.
+Now that Hezbollah leader Hassan Nasrallah has been killed, Iran will increasingly need to lean on the Iraqi militias and Houthis in the months and years to come.
+This is because Nasrallah was a key part of Iran’s strategy in the region, and he coordinated with Palestinian Islamic Jihad, Hamas, and other groups.
 His loss will be felt by Iran’s militia network throughout the region.